Our Impact

 Youth of color and LGBTQIA+ youth are over represented within all of the systems that LCYC navigates - child welfare, juvenile court, immigration, and youth homelessness.

 Behind every number is a young person.
 We encourage feedback from young people we support and others in the community who engage with LCYC.
-You can provide feedback via email to our Executive Director, Erin Lovell.
+You can provide feedback via email to our Executive Director, Rhea Yo.